tdooms/bilinear-interp/computation/readme.md

 $2ab = -1$

-> For the other superposition side, just swap the location of the one in the output.
+> For the other superposition side, just swap the location of the ones in the output.

 ### Superposition $\odot$ AND